 Our Research

-The aim of the TRA Present Pasts is to overcome the Eurocentric focus of current historiography through an interdisciplinary approach to various geographic areas and periods.
-It seeks to promote exchange between researchers interested in South and Central America, Africa, Asia and Europe and to challenge the subject divisions of European research disciplines.
+The aim of TRA Present Pasts is to overcome Eurocentric historiography through the collaborative exploration of research on different geographical and temporal areas.
+It brings research on South and Central America, Africa, Asia and Europe into discussion and questions the boundaries of European research disciplines.

-The research of TRA 5 focuses on two core areas – heritage and communication – and their diverse connections.
+The TRA's research is centred on two core aspects - heritage and communication - and their diverse connections.

 Logo_UBo_TRA_Pres_bereinigt_klein.png